Stateless SSO

 comments.setAttribute('sso-hash', "HMAC hash");

-Sync vs Async Integrations
+Sync vs Async initialization

 If your website is rendered using templates with back-end processing (for example, using PHP templates), you can calculate the data and hash at the time of template rendering, and then print them directly in the HTML code